tungsten-ai/docs/docs/index.md

 ✅ Successfully pushed to 'https://server.tungsten-ai.com'
 ```

-Now you can run predictions for the model in the Tungsten platform.
+Then you can run predictions for the model in the Tungsten platform.

 Visit [https://tungsten-ai.com](https://tungsten-ai.com) in a browser: